neo4j-examples/neo4j-movies-template/README.md

 ## Node API

+First, configure your `api/.env` file to point to your database.

-From the root directory of this project:
+Then, from the root directory of this project:

 * `cd api`
 * `nvm use`